 Installing an EV charger at home gives you the opportunity to get the most out of EV ownership.
 Say goodbye to waiting for a charging station to be free.
 With at-home charging, you can charge your EV as and when suits you.

 Save money by charging at home.
 Our handy smart app will tell you when the most energy-efficient time is to charge your EV.
 Sounds cool?
 We think so!

 Quick and easy set-up

-With Egg’s EV Charger Plan, you can enjoy the benefits of at-home charging by spreading the cost of your charger and standard installation for just £27.50 a month over 3 years, with 0% APR.
-Plus, with Egg Plus included, you can sit back and relax knowing your charger is covered if anything goes wrong.
+With Egg’s EV Charger Plan, you can enjoy the benefits of at-home charging by spreading the cost of your charger and standard installation from just £24.50 a month over 3 years with 0% APR (subject to credit check).
+Plus, by paying £3 a month for our service subscription, Egg Plus, you can sit back and relax knowing your charger is covered if anything goes wrong.

 We’ll get you up and running in three simple steps.
 Firstly we’ll ask you a few questions to check your eligibility.
-You’ll choose a date for installation, from 1 week to 12 months in advance - then the rest is up to us.
+You’ll pick a preferred date for installation, from 2 weeks to 3 months in advance - then the rest is up to us.
 We’ll set up your payment details, but don’t worry, we never take a payment until everything is up and running.

 All that’s left to do is for our team to visit your home to install your charger.
 While they’re there, they’ll show you how to use your charger and our app.
 Don’t be afraid to ask questions, - we’re always happy to help!

 With Egg, you get all the benefits of owning an EV charger with none of the hassle.
 If you buy a charger, on average, you’ll get a standard 3-year warranty.
 The problem with that is there are usually hidden fees and costs attached for diagnosing issues and re-installation.
 Not to mention that, when the 3 years are up, you’re left out in the cold.